gezza-b/containeraction/README.md

-# containeraction
+# GithHub Action for a container
-Container GitHub Action
+Container GitHub Action - a simple example